 12. Liaise with other Regional Monitoring Agencies in order to achieve an exchange of RVSM approval and monitoring data.

-13. Investigate and analyze the generic causes of occurrences, including large height deviations and operational errors and report such causes to EANPG to decide on appropriate follow-up action as required.
+13. Investigate and analyze the generic causes of occurrences, including large height deviations and operational errors and report such causes to EASPG to decide on appropriate follow-up action as required.

 14. If appropriate the RMA should notify the State aviation authorities and operators of any incident requiring corrective action to flight crew procedures.